-The Bluffs was originally settled in 1887 by Ross's great-great grandfather, August Uphoff, who immigrated from Bersenbrück, Germany.
-Since then, the farm has been in the family for five generations.
+The Bluffs was originally settled in 1887 by Ross's great grandfather, August Uphoff, who immigrated from Bersenbrück, Germany.
+Since then, the farm has been in the family for four generations.
 Searching for a way to carry on the family legacy, Ross purchased seven Scottish Highland cows in 2012.
 Since then, he and his wife Ashley have both expanded the fold and added sheep, pigs, chickens, and turkeys to the pastures of The Bluffs.

 WHY WE FARM

 We are Ross and Ashley, and we are farmers dedicated to changing the way you see your food.Let us show you how the simple act of sourcing your meat from farms like us can change everything: your health, animal welfare standards, your community, and the environment.

 How can the small act of buying meat from local farms have the